oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Countermeasures

-There are two good technical solutions to achieve this goal:
+There are two good technical solutions to achieve this goal, outlined in the following.

+#### PKCE

-  * **PKCE**: The PKCE parameter `code_challenge` along with the corresponding `code_verifier` as specified in [@!RFC7636] can be used as a countermeasure.
+The PKCE parameter `code_challenge` along with the corresponding `code_verifier` as specified in [@!RFC7636] can be used as a countermeasure.
 In contrast to its original intention, the verifier check fails although the client uses its correct verifier but the code is associated with a challenge that does not match.
 PKCE is a deployed OAuth feature, although its original intended use was solely focused on securing native apps, not the broader use recommended by this document.

+#### Nonce {#nonce_as_injection_protection}

-  * **Nonce**: OpenID Connect's existing `nonce` parameter can be used for the same purpose.
+OpenID Connect's existing `nonce` parameter can be used for the same purpose.
 The `nonce` value is one-time use and created by the client.
 The client is supposed to bind it to the user agent session and sends it with the initial request to the OpenID Provider (OP).
 The OP binds `nonce` to the authorization code and attests this binding in the ID Token, which is issued as part of the code exchange at the token endpoint.
 If an attacker injected an authorization code in the authorization response, the nonce value in the client session and the nonce value in the ID token will not match and the attack is detected.
 The assumption is that an attacker cannot get hold of the user agent state on the victim's device, where he has stolen the respective authorization code.

+It is important to note that this countermeasure only works if the client properly checks the `nonce` parameter in the ID Token and does not use any issued token until this check has succeeded.
+More precisely, a client protecting itself against code injection using the `nonce` parameter,

+  1. MUST validate the `nonce` in the ID Token obtained from the token endpoint, even if another ID Token was obtained from the authorization response (e.g., `response_type=code+id_token`), and
+  1. MUST ensure that, unless and until that check succeeds, all tokens (ID Tokens and the access token) are disregarded and not used for any other purpose.

+#### Other Solutions

 Other solutions, like binding `state` to the code, using token binding for the code, or per-instance client credentials are conceivable, but